-Students will respond to questions related to the reading assignment each week (typically two chapters each week).
+Students will respond to questions related to the reading assignment weeks 2, 3, 5, and 7.
+The questions are posted on Blackboard under Assignments/Modules.
 Students are expected to provide thoughtful responses that are at least two pages double-spaced in length.
 Students are encouraged to critically think about and apply the reading materials to counseling practice.
 Students' responses should be uploaded to Blackboard by midnight the night before the class meeting.